bennywee/stochastic_volatility_workflow/README.md

 Execute `scripts/create_ksc_data.r`.
 There is the option to change the default parameters at the top of the script.
 A csv with `yobs` and `htrue` will be created in the `data/simulated/ksc` directory with the csv name corresponding to the chosen parameter values.

 ## Fit Stan model
 After the data is created, execute `scripts/run_model.r`.
 This will fit the specified stan model from the `models` directory.
 Note that you should update the data location parameters to change the dataset the model is fit on.
 The fitted model objects and artifacts are saved as an `.RDS` file in the `output` directory (which can be reloaded for analysis later without re-fitting the model).

-Any additional figures, diagnostics and statistics will be saved in the corresponding subdirectory.
+The script will automatically run the code with and without evaluating the likelihood.
+This enables to have two sets of estimates to do prior and posterior predictive checking.
+These are saved to the corresponding model subdirectory.
+Additionally, the output csvs (containing generated quantities) will also be saved for further evaluation and to ensure all model outputs are contained in the same location.

+## Evaluation
+Plots for prior and predictive checking are automatically saved after the model is fit.
+There is also a `scripts/eval.r` which will load any saved model objects and generated quantities for further model evaluation and exploratory analysis (this includes running shinystan).